How can Software Product Design help in a software project and what are its example outputs?

-A user experience designer ensures that the final product meets the end users’ expectations.
+A user experience designer ensures that the final product meets the end users’ needs.
 Through various research methods, they identify users’ habits and challenges they face to discover their specific needs and pain points.
-Relying on good practices and collected data, a UX designer supports the process of building a user-focused product strategy and designs a prototype which is later verified during usability tests.
+Relying on good practices and collected data, a UX Designer supports the process of building a user-focused product strategy and designs a prototype which is later verified during usability tests.

 Screen design and guidelines